Aliases for TPM1 Gene

 GeneCards Summary for TPM1 Gene

 TPM1 (Tropomyosin 1) is a Protein Coding gene.
 Diseases associated with TPM1 include Cardiomyopathy, Familial Hypertrophic, 3 and Cardiomyopathy, Dilated, 1E.
-Among its related pathways are Cardiac conduction and Aldosterone synthesis and secretion.
+Among its related pathways are Cardiac conduction and Dilated cardiomyopathy (DCM).
 Gene Ontology (GO) annotations related to this gene include actin binding and cytoskeletal protein binding.
-An important paralog of this gene is TPM2.
+An important paralog of this gene is TPM4.

 Binds to actin filaments in muscle and non-muscle cells (PubMed:23170982).
 Plays a central role, in association with the troponin complex, in the calcium dependent regulation of vertebrate striated muscle contraction (PubMed:23170982).
 Smooth muscle contraction is regulated by interaction with caldesmon.
 In non-muscle cells is implicated in stabilizing cytoskeleton actin filaments.